The Essential Guide to Afternoon Tea in London

 I've been fortunate to experience traditional afternoon tea in some of London's most special venues.
 With so many options available today, I've put together this little guide to showcase my top picks, listed in order of my favourites to provide you with a helping hand!

-Traditional Afternoon Tea At Fortnum & Mason - Mayfair
+- Tea at Fortnum & Mason

 Afternoon tea takes place in the Diamond Jubilee Tea Salon, which is on the top floor of this famous department store.
 The tea salon is just lovely and is the perfect setting to enjoy a luxurious tea, featuring exquisite food and outstanding 5-star service.